osrs-rs/rs2-cache/.github/readme.md

 ## Credits

-Graham for his work on [OpenRS2](https://github.com/openrs2/openrs2).
-If you are using Kotlin and working on a RS2 rev server, it is highly recommended to utilize it.
+- Graham: For his work on [OpenRS2](https://github.com/openrs2/openrs2).
+If you are using Kotlin and working on a RS2 rev server, it is highly recommended to utilize it for any cache related tasks.
+- JayArrowz: Created the implementation for the C# backend of rs2-cache.